The Dream Tiger

-The first time I dreamed of the tiger, he was white, beautiful and majestic and he was flying even though he did not have wings.
+The first time I dreamed of the tiger, he was white, beautiful, and majestic, and he was flying even though he did not have wings.

-Somehow, it seemed as though I was also flying with the tiger but I did not know if I was riding him or just flying beside him.
+Somehow, it seemed as though I was also flying with the tiger, but I did not know if I was riding him or just flying beside him.
 He kept appearing in my dreams the following nights.
-Sometimes he accompanied me in my wanderings in the secret gardens of my nightmares; sometimes he was lonely and walking under trees that bore eyes of wild beasts instead of fruits; sometimes he would be angry as though he was about to jump and kill some invisible enemy.
+Sometimes he accompanied me in my wanderings in the secret gardens of my nightmares; sometimes, he was lonely and walking under trees that bore eyes of wild beasts instead of fruits; sometimes, he would be angry as though he was about to jump and kill some invisible enemy.
 Even when I did not see him, I could sense his presence.
 Hidden somewhere, he was watching me.

 Of a sudden, I remembered when the dreams had started.
 It was on the day of the competition.
 The judges had admired my dance.
-They did not say anything – they weren’t allowed to do so for as long as the competition wasn’t over – but I saw the awe in their eyes as they were watching me and I was proud and happy.
+They did not say anything – they weren’t allowed to do so for as long as the competition wasn’t over – but I saw the awe in their eyes as they watched me, and I was proud and happy.
 I had this wild, wonderful feeling of superiority that could have been mistaken for arrogance.

 After me came a thin green-eyed girl.
 She wasn’t half as good as I was, but she danced beautifully.
 Her movements were not as fluid and natural as mine, but they were neat and flawless; she did exactly what we were taught without errors – without passion either.
 I knew that she would be the winner of the contest.
-She was not better than I, but she was what they wanted.
+She was not better than me, but she was what they wanted.
 I couldn’t bear to lose.
 I left before the competition was over, not even bothering to hear the result.